 U.S. Embassy Kolonia accepts passport applications if you are living or traveling in the FSM; however, U.S. passports are printed in the United States.
 The time between submitting an application and receiving a new passport is approximately two weeks, but can often be longer.
 The Embassy can print limited validity passports in emergency situations only.

-HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the FSM.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to the FSM.

 Safety and Security

 Always maintain a high level of security, be alert to any unusual activity around your home or business, and report any suspicious incidents to local police authorities.

 Unexploded ordnance remains from the heavy fighting and bombardment that took place in and around the islands of Micronesia during World War II.
 Exercise caution when you travel or dive in the region, especially in Yap harbor and in Chuuk lagoon.
 It is illegal, as well as dangerous, to remove “souvenirs” from sunken WWII vessels and aircraft.

 - Enroll in the Smart Traveler Enrollment Program so we can keep you up to date with important safety and security announcements.